madebykind/madebykind-v3/content/work/papyrus.md

   When Papyrus first came to us, they wanted a new website.
 But what they actually needed was something much bigger.

   As we got under the skin of the organisation, talking to staff, volunteers, people with lived experience, and the young people Papyrus exists to serve, it became clear that the real opportunity wasn’t just a digital redesign.
 It was a repositioning.
 Papyrus had a powerful mission and a deeply committed team, but an identity that didn’t match either.
-It felt small, dated, and crisis-led at a moment when the charity needed to step confidently into its role as a national force for hope and prevention.
+It felt dated, and crisis-led at a moment when the charity needed to step confidently into its role as a national force for hope and prevention.

   We made the case for a full transformation.
 Papyrus said yes.